Reading of the Experimental ASCII or Binary EPR Spectra/Data.

 qValue and norm.vec.add.
 The latter actually corresponds to values of the above-mentioned

 quantities represented by the vector.
-If qValue = NULL (actually corresponding to 1),
+If qValue = NULL (it actually equals to 1),

-the Q-value can be also defined as a component of the norm.vec.add.
-Finally, the normalized intensity
+it can be also defined as a component of the norm.vec.add.
+Finally, the normalized (derivative) intensity

 is calculated by the following expression (depending on the qValue and/or norm.vec.add):